 If you’re an iPhone user, make sure to get earbuds with AAC support.
 Android users, on the other hand, should get something with aptX support.
 While Android devices support AAC streaming, its performance is inconsistent across the board.

-None of the best wireless earbuds under $100 USD will supply a wide range of ear tips or outperform something like Sony WF-1000XM4 or Shure AONIC Free, but improving isolation is an easy way to improve sound quality.
+None of the best wireless earbuds under $100 will supply a wide range of ear tips or outperform something like Sony WF-1000XM4 or Shure AONIC Free, but improving isolation is an easy way to improve sound quality.
 Take a few minutes to figure out which included ear tips are best for you.
 Ear tips that fit well will seal to your ear canals and stay in place as you jostle your head around.
-If you can’t get the provided tips to work, invest in a pair of third-party ear tips.
-Doing so could end up preventing irrevocable hearing loss, too.
+Effective isolation is the oldest form of noise canceling, and it blocks external noise from reaching your ears.

 How should wireless earbuds sound?

 If your headset manufacturer also has a mobile app, you can probably use that to EQ the sound profile.
-Not all earbuds, especially those under $100 USD, come with a companion app though.
+Not all earbuds, especially those under $100, come with a companion app though.
 If that’s the case, you may want to check your streaming service to see if it has an EQ module (like Spotify), or download a third-party EQ app.

 Athletes need IP-certified earbuds

 IP, or Ingress Protection, ratings denote how dust- or water-resistant a product is.
-Our deep dive into IP ratings is a great resource, but if you don’t have time, the higher the number the more resistant a product is to dust or water.
+Our deep dive into IP ratings is a great resource, but if you don’t have time, the higher the number, the more resistant a product is to dust or water.

 Why you should trust SoundGuys

-Frequently asked questions about wireless earbuds under $100 USD
+Frequently asked questions about wireless earbuds under $100

-The way songs streamed over Spotify sound won’t depend on your earbuds specifically.
+The way songs stream over Spotify sound won’t depend on your earbuds specifically.
 However, better-quality earbuds will make any streaming service’s music sound better.
-As for iPhone, you’ll want to look for a pair of earbuds that support the AAC codec.
+As for the iPhone, you’ll want to look for a pair of earbuds that support the AAC codec.
 This codec works well with iPhones to efficiently transfer data from the source device to the earbuds, so it will maintain the quality of your music very well.